 Who gets contact stomatitis and why?

 Contact stomatitis is a delayed hypersensitivity (Type IV) reaction to a chemical in contact with the lining of the mouth.
-It occurs in people already sensitized to the allergen.
-However it is quite uncommon compared to contact allergic dermatitis or contact cheilitis probably because:
+It occurs in people already sensitised to the allergen.
+However, it is quite uncommon compared to contact allergic dermatitis or contact cheilitis, probably because:

 There are many chemicals that have been identified as responsible for contact stomatitis.

 - Flavourings and preservatives (food additives): cinnamon (cinnamaldehyde, cinnamon essential oil), carvone, spearmint essential oil, menthol essential oil, dodecyl gallate — see fragrance allergy

 - Metals: nickel, palladium, gold, mercury, zinc

 What are the clinical features of contact stomatitis?

 The symptoms and signs of acute contact stomatitis usually develop within hours of contact with the allergen.
 The chronic form occurs when the allergen is always in the mouth such as with a dental restoration.